top of page

 ARTWORK

 Our journey with God is a sacred adventure.
-The journey of our lives is physically lived in the external world, and we navigate our internal world, our soul.
+This adventure is lived bodily in the external world and emotionally, spiritually, and mentally as we navigate our internal world, our soul.
 It is indeed one journey.

 Tree rooted by River